-Secondly, quality companies like Unilever are perpetually misprices due the paradox of modern finance.
-In short, market participants are increasingly intelligent and sophisticated yet the market as a whole is collectively short termism and the levels of irrationality are in-creasing.
+Secondly, quality companies like Unilever are perpetually mispriced due to the paradox of modern finance.
+In short, market participants are increasingly intelligent and sophisticated yet the market as a whole is collectively short-termism and the levels of irrationality are increasing.

-If it is common knowledge that consumer staples outperform over time so why isn’t every one investing money in these types of companies.
+If it is common knowledge that consumer staples outperform over time so why isn’t everyone investing money in these types of companies.
 Sure one should just follow the data and bet on a sure thing?
-And this is the big paradox as short termism and irrationality of the market seems to be increasing.
-Forget about the last 10 years, just look at what has happened over the past three months with meme stocks, spacs etc. It doesn’t look like the people making these decisions are a lot cleverer than people in the past.
+And this is the big paradox as short-termism and irrationality of the market seem to be increasing.
+Forget about the last 10 years, just look at what has happened over the past three months with meme stocks, SPACS etc. It doesn’t look like the people making these decisions are a lot cleverer than people in the past.

 The good news is that pricing of sectors have gotten very homogenous.
 So when a sector goes in to fashion everyone buys in and all share prices go up together (analysts based valuations on peer comparisons).
 On the other hand if sector is out of favour everyone leaves.
 This presents opportunities to rational investors to buy shares in quality companies when their sectors are not in favour.

-The other thing is short termism.
+The other thing is short-termism.
 Reading academic papers shows the average holding period today has decreased consistently over time.
-It is now only a couple of month.
-Yes we all know about the short term day traders but they make up a tiny part of the market.
-The main culprit for short termism is hedge funds and the way they operate.
-Hedge funds are short term by nature and as they provide 50% of revenues for Wall street, analysts are forced to focus on short term prices.
-This couples with leverage leads to increased collective irrationality.
+It is now only a couple of months.
+Yes, we all know about the short term day traders but they make up a tiny part of the market.
+The main culprit for short-termism is hedge funds and the way they operate.
+Hedge funds are short term by nature and as they provide 50% of revenues for Wall Street, analysts are forced to focus on short term prices.
+This coupled with leverage leads to increased collective irrationality.

 So what does this all mean?
-Simply, due to the short term focus of many investors, companies that don’t necessarily perform in the top quartile of each performance period are over-looked.
-By being long-term in ones thinking, we are able to look out further into the future instead of thinking what will this pay off over the next quarter.
+Simply, due to the short term focus of many investors, companies that don’t necessarily perform in the top quartile of each performance period are overlooked.
+By being long-term in one thinking, we are able to look out further into the future instead of thinking about what will pay off over the next quarter.